John Jones (abolitionist)

 John Jones (1816 – May 27, 1879) was an American abolitionist, businessman, civil rights leader, and philanthropist.

-Jones was born in North Carolina and later lived in Tennessee.
+He was born in North Carolina and later lived in Tennessee.
 Arriving in Chicago with three dollars in assets in 1845, Jones rose to become a leading African-American figure in the early history of Chicago.

+In Chicago, Jones opened a tailoring shop.
 He led a campaign to end the Black Codes of Illinois and was the first African-American to win public office in the state.
-He was the first black man in the state of Illinois to serve on a grand jury in 1870, became a notary public in 1871 and the same year was elected to the Cook County Commission.
-He also became become one of Chicago's wealthiest men through his successful tailoring business.
+Jones became a notary public in 1869, was the first black man in the state of Illinois to serve on a grand jury in 1870, and the 1871 was elected to the Cook County Commission.
+He is believed to have been the first African–American to win public office in Illinois.
+He became become one of Chicago's wealthiest men through his successful tailoring business.

-Along with his wife, Mary Jones, he was a dedicated abolitionist and philanthropist, turning their home into a stop on the Underground Railroad.
-The Jones' household was a center of abolitionist activity in the pre-Civil War era; the couple helped hundreds of fugitives fleeing slavery.
+Along with his wife, Mary Jane Richardson Jones, he was a dedicated abolitionist and philanthropist, turning their home into a stop on the Underground Railroad.
+The Jones' household was a center of abolitionist activity in the pre–Civil War era; the couple helped hundreds of people fleeing slavery.
 Jones died in 1879 of kidney failure.

 Early life

 Jones was born in Green City, North Carolina, in 1816 to a free biracial mother and German-American father.
 For most of his early life, he was an indentured servant who trained as a tailor in Memphis, Tennessee.
-In 1841, Jones married Mary Jane Richardson (1819-1909), the daughter of Elijah Richardson, a free Negro blacksmith.
+In 1841, Jones married a free black woman named Mary Jane Richardson (1819-1909), the daughter of Elijah and Diza Richardson.

 Jones had first met her in Tennessee and he moved to Alton, Illinois to woo her.
 Their daughter Lavinia was born in 1843.
 The couple, ever mindful that their status as free could be called into question, secured fresh copies of freedmen's papers before an Alton court on November 28, 1844.
 The young family moved to Chicago in March 1845, eight years after the city's incorporation.
 Committed abolitionists, they were drawn by Chicago's large anti-slavery movement.
 On the journey, they were suspected of being runaway slaves and detained, but were freed on the appeal of their stagecoach driver.